pocco81/true-zen.nvim/README.md

 ```vimscript
 autocmd VimEnter * TZAtaraxis
 ```
-Keep in mind that there are some plugins, for instance, Galaxyline, that no matter what you do will load themselves only after everything else has been loaded.
-If this is your case, try playing around with the different **events** TrueZen.nvim offers to get your desired behaviour!

 - Q: ***"How can I view the doc from NeoVim?"***
 - A: Use `:help TrueZen.nvim`

 - Q: ***"Why isn't my statusline being hidden when I toggle Ataraxis mode?"***
 - A: If your statusline does not have an integration, TrueZen will try its best to hide it.
-If it fails then try using the `force_hide_statusline` setting under the `ataraxis = {}` table.
-If it does have an integration and you have `force_hide_statusline` set to true, but even then it fails to hide the statusline, then is an issue with your statusline.
-Every, single, statusline, works differently.
-If this happens to you, try using another statusline and see if you are still getting this issue.
-The only known statusline were the latter happens is `Galaxyline`.
-Sometimes it shows it self when it shouldn't and vice versa.
+If it fails, then open an issue and request for the integration, and in the mean time use the built-in [events](#events).

 - Q: ***Getting this error: `E420: BG color unknown`.
 How do I solve this?***
 - A: This issue occurs because: